AshridgeTechnologies/elemento/stories/Refactor app runners.md

 -------------------------------

 - ✅ Editor ProjectBuilder writes generated code to disk
-- App runner gets built code from GitHub
+- ✅ App runner gets built code from GitHub
-- App runner can use specified version
-- App runner gets default from tag
 - App runner does not use service worker
+- Review run and runForDev in index.html for prod and preview

 App Runner rework - server side
 -------------------------------